-\paragraph{Instance segmentation on 3D point clouds}: The task of instance segmentation becomes significantly more challenging when applied to 3D data like point clouds obtained using \mbox{\mbox{RGB-D}} cameras or LiDAR sensors.
+\textit{Instance segmentation on 3D point clouds}: The task of instance segmentation becomes significantly more challenging when applied to 3D data such as point clouds obtained using LiDAR sensors.
 Most methods are based on deep learning and rely on the use of 3D convolutional neural networks (CNNs) to learn features from the point cloud data.
-While they can be trained end-to-end, they often require a large amount of labeled data to achieve good performance.
-Data-augmentation techinques~\citep{zhu2024pr} can be used to artificially increase the size of the training dataset, but the lack of large-scale datasets for 3D instance segmentation, especially for agricultural robotics, remains a challenge.
-Most neural network-based approaches for instance segmentation on point clouds~\citep{choy2019cvpr, zhu2022tpami, schult2023icra, marcuzzi2023ral, robert20243dv, shin2024cvpr, xiao2025ijcv, kolodiazhnyi2024cvpr, hong2021cvpr, xiang2023isprs} voxelize the 3D point cloud to preserve topological relations and use sparse convolutions~\citep{graham2018cvpr} to reduce the memory consumption.
+Although they can be trained end-to-end, they often require a large amount of labeled data to achieve good performance.
+Data-augmentation techniques~\cite{zhu2024pr} can be used to artificially increase the size of the training dataset, but the lack of large-scale datasets for 3D instance segmentation, especially for agricultural robotics, remains a challenge.
+Most neural network-based approaches for instance segmentation on point clouds~\cite{choy2019cvpr, zhu2022tpami, schult2023icra, marcuzzi2023ral, robert20243dv, shin2024cvpr, xiao2025ijcv, kolodiazhnyi2024cvpr, hong2021cvpr, xiang2023isprs} voxelize the 3D point cloud to preserve topological relations and use sparse convolutions~\cite{graham2018cvpr} to reduce the memory consumption.
 Schult~\etalcite{schult2023icra} proposed Mask3D.
-Based on transformer decoders~\citep{vaswani2017neurips}, it leverages learned instance queries together with point-wise features to directly predict semantic instance masks, eliminating the need for handcrafted voting schemes or grouping heuristics.
+Based on transformer decoders~\cite{vaswani2017neurips}, it leverages learned instance queries together with point-wise features to directly predict semantic instance masks, eliminating the need for handcrafted voting schemes or grouping heuristics.
 A multi-scale, sparse convolution-based backbone, along with a query refinement mechanism, contributed to its state-of-the-art performance on several benchmarks at the time of its introduction.
-Marcuzzi~\etalcite{marcuzzi2023ral} proposed MaskPLS, tailored to autonomous driving scenarios.
-Similar to Mask3D, their approach incorporates a multi-scale sparse convolutional backbone, a query refinement strategy, and transformer decoders.
-The inclusion of intermediate losses and other architectural choices further enhanced the method's effectiveness.
+Marcuzzi~\etalcite{marcuzzi2023ral} proposed MaskPLS, tailored for autonomous driving scenarios.
+Similarly to Mask3D, their approach incorporates a multi-scale sparse convolutional backbone, a query refinement strategy, and transformer decoders.
+The inclusion of intermediate losses and other architectural choices further enhanced the effectiveness of the method.
 Superpoint transformer, introduced by Robert~\etalcite{robert20243dv}, is a fast and light-weight state-of-the-art approach for indoor and outdoor point clouds.
-It is based on a pre-processing step using handcrafted features, multi-scale superpoints generation and graph-attention convolutional networks.
-Spherical Mask, suggested by Shin~\etalcite{shin2024cvpr}, is also built upon a 3D backbone utilizing sparse convolutions.
+It is based on a pre-processing step using handcrafted features, multi-scale superpoints generation, and graph-attention convolutional networks.
+Spherical Mask, suggested by Shin~\etalcite{shin2024cvpr}, is also built on a 3D backbone that utilizes sparse convolutions.
 A voting module is used to generate instance queries, after which a 3D polygon, represented by points and rays, is estimated for each query.
 To enable fine-grained clustering, the method predicts point-wise offsets that adjust the spatial distribution of points around each proposal.
 Despite these advances, to the best of our knowledge, there is no work that has specifically addressed 3D fruit instance segmentation directly on 3D point clouds.
 Closely related, Kang~\etalcite{kang2022cea} fuse point clouds and images to perform fruit localization using a single-stage instance segmentation network.
-Magistri~\etalcite{magistri2024ral} exploit shape completion and differentiable rendering techniques to estimate the 3D shape of a target fruit together with its pose even under strong occlusions from a single \mbox{RGB-D} image.